About CourseSource

 • Manuscript Files:

 • Main text, primary image, figures, tables, and supporting materials (all in acceptable formats).
-A cover letter (or rebuttal letter, if appropriate) are required.
+Please do not submit a cover letter.
+If the submission is for a revision, a rebuttal letter listing the editor’s and reviewers’ comments and how the authors addressed the feedback is required.
 Authors may also include other important files as related manuscript documents (e.g., copyright permissions, IRB review waiver)

 • Submission process: There are four steps to the submission process: Files, Manuscript Information, Validate, and Submit.